 (b) an independent expert to inquire into and report upon any question of fact or opinion not involving a question of law.

-(7) For the purposes of the Evidence Act 1906 the judicial proceedings of the licensing authority, however constituted, shall be deemed to be proceedings of a court within the meaning of that Act, and subject to this section that Act applies, as if the licensing authority were a court and the Licensing Court Judge were a judge within the meaning of that Act, to and in relation to the Court, the Liquor Licensing Court Judge, the Director, and any officer of the licensing authority and judicial notice shall be taken of the signature of any such person if it purports to be appended to any judicial or official document.
+(7) For the purposes of the Evidence Act 1906 the judicial proceedings of the licensing authority, however constituted, shall be deemed to be proceedings of a court within the meaning of that Act, and subject to this section that Act applies, as if the licensing authority were a court and the Licensing Court judge were a judge within the meaning of that Act, to and in relation to the Court, the Liquor Licensing Court judge, the Director, and any officer of the licensing authority and judicial notice shall be taken of the signature of any such person if it purports to be appended to any judicial or official document.

 (8) Subject to subsection (9), the hearing of a proceeding before the Court shall be in public.